mrsingleton/jour71105/lessons/data/math/averages/03-mode.md

 # Mode
 Mode is useful when you need to find a numeric value that occurs frequently in a dataset.

-There is not a math formula for mode, however, there is a built-in function for it in your spreadsheet tool.
+There is not a math formula for mode, however, there is a built-in function in your spreadsheet tool.

 ## Function
 `=MODE(A2:A11)`